erjank/teaching/practices.md

 # Teaching Practices

+> **Objectives**
+>
+> * Learners can name, describe, and enact four teaching practices that
+>   are appropriate to use in programming workshops for adults, and
+>   give a pedagogical justification for each.
+> * Learners can explain why instructors should *not* introduce new
+>   pedagogical practices in a short workshop.

 Just as domain expertise is often a matter of [pattern matching](load.md#pattern-matching), teaching expertise often comes down to using good practices consistently.
 None of the practices